Gurudev0/ci-cd-demo/README.md

 ## Preface
-This repository is the sample of web application using golang. changes is done here another change
+This repository is the sample of web application using golang. changes is done here on 27